 Generally, the type of birth (C-section versus vaginal delivery) does not affect how a physician will proceed with regards to GBS prophylactic treatment.
 What is most important is whether the baby is exposed to the bacteria and how best to protect the baby from possible infection.
-If the water remains intact, the baby is not exposed to the bacteria.
-If the water is broken, the baby is exposed.
+If the mother’s water – the fluid that fills the amniotic sac surrounding the baby – remains intact, the baby is not exposed to the bacteria.
+If the water “breaks,” then the baby will be exposed (3).

-While antibiotics and other preventative measures significantly reduce a baby’s chance of contracting GBS, all newborns born to mothers who are GBS carriers should be carefully monitored to identify the earliest manifestations of the infection.
-If they begin to show signs of GBS, they should be given antibiotics.
+While antibiotics and other preventative measures significantly reduce a baby’s chance of contracting GBS, all newborns born to mothers who are GBS carriers should be carefully monitored to identify and treat the earliest signs of infection.

 Award-Winning Detroit, Michigan Birth Injury Attorneys

-If your baby had GBS and now has a birth injury such as HIE, CP, or a seizure disorder, the attorneys at ABC Law Centers can help.
+If your baby had GBS and now has a birth injury such as HIE, CP, or a seizure disorder, the attorneys at ABC Law Centers (Reiter & Walsh, P.C.) can help.
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
-Our firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.
-Please reach out today for a free case evaluation.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm unless we win your case.
+Contact us today for a free case evaluation.

 Free Case Review | Available 24/7 | No Fee Until We Win